CamDavidsonPilon/lifetimes/README.md

  - Understanding how frequently a patient may return to a hospital.
 (Alive = visiting.
 Die = maybe the patient moved to a new city, or became deceased.)
  - Predicting individuals who have churned from an app using only their usage history.
 (Alive = logins.
 Die = removed the app)
  - Predicting repeat purchases from a customer.
 (Alive = actively purchasing.
 Die = became disinterested with your product)
- - Predicting the lifetime value of your customers
+ - Predicting the lifetime value of your customers.

 ### Specific Application: Customer Lifetime Value